Hellsing920 gets ready to watch something (possibly) awful.

-Complaining About Things You Haven't Paid For: Early in the series, nearly every movie Emer covered was downloaded.
-He later added the Amazon Wish list so fans can send movies to him.
-And, he then started buying movies for the series himself.
-Nowadays, downloaded movies are a rarity.
-However, wish list purchases and Netflix titles are still around in great numbers.
+Complaining About Things You Haven't Paid For: Early on, nearly every movie Emer covered was torrented.
+He later added the Amazon Wishlist so fans can send movies to him, and he then started buying movies for the series himself.
+Nowadays, downloaded movies are a rarity, but wishlist purchases and Netflix titles are still around in great numbers.

 Cry for the Devil: During his review of Downfall, Emer seems openly shocked that he feels sympathy for Adolf Hitler while watching the movie.